The most beautiful villages near Montpellier

 Wine lovers will not want to miss the AOC Pic Saint-Loup wines.

-Pézenas, a town of art, history and local specialities
+Pézenas, a city of art, history... and delicacies

 Aigues Mortes in Camargue, see the ramparts of Saint Louis